 It consists of axial bores which are parallel to the cylinder axis.
 Cylinder block touches the valve plated.
 It gets its power via universal joint.
 Cylinder block rotates around its axis.
 Piston are placed in these bores.

 Piston in cylinder block is connected to shoe plate by shoe joint/ spherical joint.
 Pistons reciprocate in the cylinder bore.
 It performs suction and discharge due to change in position of rotating shoe plate.
 There are 8 to 12 pistons, and they are always evenly numbered so as to get continuous discharge.

 Drive shaft gets its power from prime mover.
 Flange is keyed to this shaft and hence it rotates as the same speed as that of the shaft.
 The axis of drive shaft/flange is intersecting to the axis of cylinder block at some angle.
 Power is transmitted to cylinder block by use of universal joint.
 Shoe plate to which pistons are connected by joint is also mounted on flange.
 It also rotates when drive shaft rotates causing reciprocating motion of piston.

-When drive shaft starts to rotate, flange will also rotate.
-Cylinder block will rotate because of universal joint but at some angle.
-As cylinder block is kept at some angle, piston is still connected to shoe plate.
-So, there will point where distance between plate and piston will be closest and at point they will be farthest.
-When they will be closest, piston will occupy space in cylinder bore while when they are farthest piston will get pulled out of this bore creating space.
-When piston is moving out of bore, fluid gets sucked in to cylinder bore.
+When the drive shaft starts to rotate, the flange will also rotate.
+The cylinder block will rotate because of the universal joint but at some angle.
+As the cylinder block is kept at some angle, piston is still connected to the shoe plate.
+So, there will point where distance between the plate and the piston will be closest and at point, they will be farthest.
+When they will be closest, piston will occupy space in the cylinder bore while when they are the farthest piston will get pulled out of this bore creating space.
+When the piston is moving out of the bore, fluid gets sucked in to cylinder bore.
 When piston is coming inside the bore piston will push fluid out.